AdmiringWorm/docs/input/en-us/licensed-extension/setup.md

 > :choco-info: **NOTE**
 >
-> Please refrence the [choco install command documentation](xref:choco-command-install) for more information regarding the `--pre` & `--source` switches used in this command.
+> Please reference the [choco install command documentation](xref:choco-command-install) for more information regarding the `--pre` & `--source` switches used in this command.

 ### How Do I Install The Trial Edition?